Karnataka MLAs disqualification case: Here's a timeline

 Jul 29: Yediyurappa proved majority in the Assembly.
 Two rebel Congress leaders move SC against disqualification from Assembly.

-Aug 1: 14 disqualified MLAs move SC challenging their disqualification
+Aug 1: 14 disqualified MLAs move SC challenging their disqualification.

 Sep 17: SC judge Justice M M Shantanagoudar recuses from hearing pleas filed by 17 disqualified MLAs challenging their disqualification.